wangxiaofeng64/GATDE/README.md

-# DEGAT: Diffusion-Enhanced Graph Attention Network for Comprehensive Cancer Type Classification
+# GATDE: A graph attention network with diffusion-enhanced protein-protein interaction for cancer classification

 ## Project Description